ethanthoma/personal-website/posts/llms_dont_make_sense.md

 ## Values and Reinforcement Learning

 > "I used to rule the world..."
+>
+> — Chris Martin

 Reinforcement learning (RL) was king for much of 2000s.
-Before AlexNet's big run and the eventual transformer hegemony, RL was the coolest kid on the block.
-And I think, it will outlive deep conv-nets and transformers.
+Before AlexNet's big run and the eventual transformer hegemony, RL was the coolest kid on the block and I think, it will outlive deep conv-nets and transformers.

 **Value systems are an integral part of decision making**.
 Economics captures this part of us, at least partially; it's why I think economics and game theory are